Amortized Bayesian Mixture Models: Case studies

 For validating the posterior approximator, we simulated 1000 data sets from the Bayesian generative model, and fitted them with the amortized posterior approximator, obtaining 1000 posterior samples for each data set.
 As shown in Figure~\ref{fig:hmm-eam-sbc-ecdf-diff-constrained}, SBC revealed no miscalibration of the posterior approximator.
 Figure~\ref{fig:hmm-eam-recovery-constrained} shows that parameters can also be recovered.
 Overall the results of the validation simulations suggested that the amortized posterior works well.

 To evaluate the model's performance on real data, the model was fitted to data from 11 participants in an experiment reported by \citet{dutilh_phase_2011}.
-For reference, all data sets were fitted with \texttt{BayesFlow} and with \texttt{Stan}.
+For reference, we used \texttt{BayesFlow} and \texttt{Stan} to fit all data sets with ABI and MCMC, respectively.
+Obtaining 4000 samples for all 11 data sets took about 40 sec using \texttt{BayesFlow}, and about 15 minutes with \texttt{Stan}.

 To check for model misspecification, we computed the MMD of the summary statistics returned by the global summary network, and compared it to the distribution of MMD statistics computed on prior predictive data sets.
-As shown in Table~\ref{tab:hmm-eam_summaries}, for seven out of the eleven data sets, the computed MMD did not exceed critical values that would would identify model misspecification.
+As shown in Table~\ref{tab:hmm-eam_summaries}, for seven out of the eleven data sets, the computed MMD did not exceed critical values that would identify model misspecification.
+The C2ST score \citep{lopez2016revisiting} generally agreed with MMD; datasets associated with high MMD are also ones where classifying posterior samples from MCMC and ABI is relatively easier.

 An example of a posterior associated with a typical value of MMD is shown in Figure~\ref{fig:joint-posterior-subject-c}.
-The posterior approximations returned from \texttt{BayesFlow} and \texttt{Stan} almost perfectly overlap, both in terms of their marginal distributions, as well as the join distribution as inspected by pairwise scatter plots.
-This suggests that the amortized posterior returned from \texttt{BayesFlow} is able to correctly capture the values of the parameters as well as their correlations.
+The posterior approximations of ABI and MCMC almost perfectly overlap, both in terms of their marginal distributions, as well as the join distribution as inspected by pairwise scatter plots.
+This suggests that the ABI posterior estimate is able to correctly capture the values of the parameters as well as their correlations.
 The low value of MMD correctly identified that the amortized posterior is indeed well calibrated for this data set, and the estimate is therefore trustworthy.

-For the rest four data sets, the parameter posteriors approximated by \texttt{BayesFlow} may not be trustworthy.
-For example, as shown for participant B in Figure~\ref{fig:hmm-eam_joint-posterior_subject-b}, it appears that \texttt{BayesFlow} slightly underestimates parameters $\alpha_1$ and $\nu_1$.
+For the other four data sets, the parameter posteriors approximated by ABI may not be trustworthy.
+For example, as shown for participant B in Figure~\ref{fig:hmm-eam_joint-posterior_subject-b}, it appears that ABI slightly underestimates parameters $\alpha_1$ and $\nu_1$.

+Following the amortized Bayesian workflow \citep{schmitt_amortized_2024}, it is possible to correct the approximated posteriors using Pareto smoothed importance sampling \citep[PSIS,][]{vehtari_pareto_2024,vehtari_practical_2017}.
+For each posterior sample obtained from the neural approximator, we obtain the log posterior density using the neural approximator, as well as the (unnormalized) analytic log posterior density; since we have already implemented this model in \texttt{Stan}, we used the \texttt{Stan} model to compute the analytic density.
+The log importance weights are calculated as the difference between the log neural density and log analytic density.
+The Pareto smoothed weights and $k$-statistic were computed using the \texttt{Arviz} package \citep{arviz_2019}.